 - Does ADT offer security cameras?

 - Yes, ADT offers indoor and outdoor camera options.
-The ADT Command system hosts up to eight wireless cameras that record up to 6,000 30-second clips each month.
-Consumers can view camera footage live if they want to check on their home or office.
+You can view camera footage live if you want to check on your home or office.

 - Do I own my ADT equipment?

 - It depends.
 In the event that you terminate your contract with ADT, you keep some equipment, such as the ADT control panel, but not everything.